 New Government driven standards (known as PAS 2035) came into effect on the 1st of July 2021, meaning that householders who qualify for funded insulation, for instance through schemes like the Energy Company Obligation (ECO), can also benefit from the new requirement to have additional ventilation installed in their homes.
 Insulation and ventilation go hand in hand with each other under PAS 2035 standards and form a wider whole-house approach to energy-saving measures in the home.

 There are different types of ventilation all of which help to improve the air quality in your home.
 This includes mechanical ventilation, in the form of extractor fans.

-At survey stage, your TrustMark registered installer will assess whether your home is suitable for insulation and assess your ventilation requirements at the same time.
+At the survey stage, your TrustMark registered installer will assess whether your home is suitable for insulation and assess your ventilation requirements at the same time.
 Should your property require any ventilation measures, in the form of new or replacement fans, then these will be fitted by your installer and funded through the Energy Company Obligation scheme.

-In this blog, we will discuss the benefits of ventilation in the home, what extractor fan ventilation is and how it is installed, so that you have all the information you need at your fingertips.
+In this blog, we will discuss the benefits of ventilation in the home, what extractor fan ventilation is, and how it is installed, so that you have all the information you need at your fingertips.

 Benefits of ventilation in the home